tao-foundation/teo-explorer/README.md

-# TEO TestNet Explorer
+# TEO Explorer2

+based fork of etherchainlight explorer

-### TEO TestNet blockchain explorer
+### TEO blockchain explorer2

-TEO Explorer is an Blockchain explorer built with NodeJS, Express and Parity.
+TEO Explorer2 is an Blockchain explorer built with NodeJS, Express and Parity.
 It does not require an external database and retrieves all information on the fly from a backend Ethereum-API based.

 While there are several excellent Ethereum blockchain explorers available (etherscan, ether.camp and etherchain) they operate on a fixed subset of Ethereum networks, usually the mainnet and testnet.
 Currently there are no network agnostic blockchain explorers available.
 If you want to develop Dapps on a private testnet or would like to launch a private / consortium network, TEO Explorer will allow you to quickly explore such chains.